 On March 1 the government announced that the bill would also include an amendment which will mean abusers who use non-fatal strangulation could face up to five years in jail.
 The Guardian reported that one of the main concerns was that strangulation and suffocation doesn’t always leave visible injuries.
 This makes it difficult to prosecute under existing laws.
 Similarly, threatening to share intimate images and videos is set to become an illegal offence.

 Where Does The Bill Currently Stand?

-This is one of the last stages that the bill will be able to be changed and some charities have argued that it doesn’t go far enough.
-Refuge has said that it must consider image-based sexual abuse and coercion.
+The bill is in its last stage before being inscribed into law and some charities have shared their thoughts on ensuring that it's as effective as possible.
+On March 1 the government took on the recommendations of the charity Refuge who said it must consider image-based sexual abuse and coercion.
 The charity runs the National Domestic Abuse Helpline and said, “threats to share intimate images of survivors can have devastating, long-term consequences.
 Until sharing intimate images without consent is explicitly outlawed, these threats will continue to be used by abusers as a tool of coercive control.”

-Similarly, they said the bill must protect migrant women, regardless of their immigration status, from homelessness when fleeing an abusive situation.
+While Refuge acknowledges this amendment is a step in the right direction, the charity added that the bill must also make sure to protect migrant women, regardless of their immigration status, from homelessness when fleeing an abusive situation.

 What Happens Next?

 It’s expected that the Domestic Abuse Bill will receive royal assent and be inscribed into law before the start of May 2021.

 The bill is a massive step in the right direction for providing victims and their families with the support they need and deserve.
 Domestic abuse organisations have argued that the bill is particularly essential at the moment as a result of restrictions relating to the pandemic.